 This is where the problem lies.
 How does the buyer know how much capital gains you (NRI) are making on such transaction.
 What does he do?
 He deducts TDS on the entire sale consideration.
 Harsh, isn’t it?

-There is way to avoid this.
+There is a way to avoid this.
 The buyer can get a certificate from Assessing Officer (under Section 195(2)) stating the portion of sale consideration which shall be liable to TDS.
 Alternatively, the NRI seller can arrange a certificate from Assessing Officer under Section 195(3) or Section 197 of the Income Tax Act specifying a lower rate of TDS.
 The buyer on receiving such certificate can deduct income tax at the rate specified in that certificate.

 Unless such certificate is obtained, the buyer must deduct TDS on the entire sale consideration.
 If the buyer doesn’t deduct TDS, he stands in violation of Income Tax Act.
 I am not joking.
 Go through this case to understand the serious implications: Syed Aslam Hashmi Vs ITO.